Seek to Be Understood

 Words are tricky things.
 And, indeed, this becomes more obvious when a topic is deeply meaningful.
 Here are some tips for choosing your words wisely.

 - Prioritize making word choices that increase understanding.

-- Learn words and phrases that may be particularly triggering for some.
+- Become knowledgeable of words and phrases that may be particularly triggering for some.

 Always Offer Actions

 - Provide ways for the listener to respond to what they’ve learned.